Owner vs employee mindset : Which are you?

 If you work in an established business, then you are a part of an organisation.

-You are likley to be surrounded by people who can support you.
+You are likely surrounded by people who can support you.

-Small business, however, cannot afford a large number of staff or departments.
+In a small business, however, You cannot afford a large number of staff or departments.
 Therefore, the art of multitasking and covering multiple roles becomes a necessity.
-There are critical business functions that need to be done for your business to thrive.
+In addition, there are critical business functions that need to be done for your business to thrive.

 A lot of big business thinking is around specialisation.
 As such, the education system has responded with more specialised courses and degrees to meet the needs of corporations.

-In smaller businesses, the generalist is still a necessity as employing a team of specialists is rarely financially viable.
+In smaller businesses, the generalist is still necessary as employing a specialist team is rarely financially viable.

-Being a “jack of all trades” is key element of the business owner mindset.
+Being a “jack of all trades” is a key element of the business owner mindset.

 As a successful business owner, the rewards can be great.
 However, you also need to understand that the entire risk lives with you as well.

-For instance, as an employee, you might work out of a lovely office building or a well-equipped warehouse.
+For instance, you might work out of a lovely office building or a well-equipped warehouse as an employee.
 It could be one of the reasons you chose to work there.

 But for your boss, they may see it as a liability for which they are often personally responsible.
-That can be a source of a lot of pressure.
+Business owners must worry about the risk as well as any rewards.
+Employees can focus on the rewards and ignore the risks.

-The result of that being a tonne of stress that I really didn’t need to inflict upon myself.
+The result of that being a tonne of stress that I really didn’t need to inflict upon myself.”
+Geoff Daniel Co-Host

-If you are struggling with something in business, I encourage you to reach out to people you trust to help.
+If you are struggling with business, we encourage you to reach out to people you trust to help.
 You may consider a business mentor as someone who you trust to help.

 That person or people might be someone internally if you have staff.